-- 1. Intentionally deleted. - 2.
 Management will schedule interviews for applicants for ACC-Assisted units in accordance with the procedure outlined in Section (V)(B).
 Applicants for ACC-Assisted units will complete a rental application at the Management office.
+All members of the applicant household aged 18 years and older must attend the interview.
 Management will use a temporary location until the Management office is available.
-All members of the applicant household aged 18 years and older must attend the interview.
 Management will require all members of the applicant household aged 18 and older to sign the rental application and release forms authorizing Management or a third party under contract with Management to determine if the applicant satisfies the Owner's Screening Criteria.
-All members of the applicant household 18 and older will be subject to a 3-year criminal background check (sealed juvenile records will not be reviewed).
-CHA ensures that applicants for the ACC-Assisted units from the RMTS database will have already gone through a credit and background check that covers the past three (3) years.
-Management will pay any additional costs for any credit or background checks on Applicants for the ACC-Assisted units beyond three (3) years, and such checks shall be limited to a period of five (5) years as described in Article IX hereof.
+CHA ensures that applicants for the ACC-Assisted units from the RMTS database will have already gone through a credit and background check that covers the past three (3) Management will pay any additional costs for any credit or background checks on Applicants for the ACC-Assisted units beyond three (3) years, and such checks shall be limited to a period of five (5) years as described in Article IX hereof.